-11. Indemnifications
+10. Indemnifications

-In the normal course of business, the Fund enters into certain contracts that provide a variety of indemnities, including contracts with the Manager and affiliates of the Manager, DCG and its officers, directors, employees, subsidiaries and affiliates, and the Key Maintainer as well as other service providers to the Fund.
-More specifically, under the Key Maintenance Agreement, the Key Maintainer's monetary liability is limited to the greater of \$1 million or 10% of the loss caused by and directly attributable to a breach of the Key Maintainer's obligations as defined in the Key Maintenance Agreement.
+In the normal course of business, the Fund enters into certain contracts that provide a variety of indemnities, including contracts with the Manager and affiliates of the Manager, DCG and its officers, directors, employees, subsidiaries and affiliates, and the Custodian as well as others relating to services provided to the Fund.
 The Fund's maximum exposure under these and its other indemnities is unknown.
 However, no liabilities have arisen under these indemnities in the past and, while there can be no assurances in this regard, there is no expectation that any will occur in the future.
 Therefore, the Manager does not consider it necessary to record a liability in this regard.

-12. Subsequent Events
+11. Subsequent Events